adessoTurkey/ios-sample-app-swiftui/README.md

 xcodegen generate
 ```

 Swiftlint and SwiftGen can also be installed via included scripts in the repository.
-Under the directory of `{project_root}/scripts/installation` simply run either or both of
+Under the `{project_root}/scripts/installation` directory, simply run either or both of:

 ```
 sh swiftlint.sh
 sh swiftgen.sh
 ```

-commands.

 ## Branching Strategy